TY-Cheng/n225-open-gap-tail/docs/future_work.md

 Scope guardrail: the first paper is a session-aligned historical risk-forecasting study.
 Extensions should be activated only when they sharpen that study or become a clearly separate paper.

+## Not Deferred From The First Paper

+The following items are now part of the first-paper contract, subject to the stability and sample-size gates in [Paper Plan](paper_plan.md) and [Development Audit](audit/development.md):

+- DST absorption and the absorption coefficient.
+- LightGBM standardized-loss POT-GPD.
+- Direct FZ-loss or CARE-style VaR-ES benchmark.
+- CAViaR.
+- Taylor/ALD VaR-ES when stable on the audited sample.
+- Murphy diagrams and Model Confidence Set when the out-of-sample loss series supports them.
+- SPY late-session minute-bar features after timestamp validation.

 ## Extension Portfolio

 Extension | Research contribution | When to activate